 As the national network for improving children's lives, our diverse and active membership is essential to achieving our vision, that all children have an equal chance to flourish.

-We have over 550 organisations and individuals in membership, from schools, charities and nurseries to NHS Boards, local authorities and community interest groups.
+We have just under 500 organisations and individuals in membership, from schools, charities and nurseries to NHS Boards, local authorities and community interest groups.
 By bringing such a variety of skills and experiences together, we can use our influence to push for real change in Scottish policy, practice and culture.

 Visit the pages to the right to find out more about the many benefits of becoming a Children in Scotland member, learn more about who are members are and what they do, and the various ways that we come together as a strong network of experts to improve children's lives.

 'Membership of Children in Scotland is very important in connecting policy priorities to a wider network of professionals within the children’s sector to help enact positive change for people with learning disabilities' - Kenneth Fleming, Scottish Commission for Learning Disability

 'Membership is so valuable to us as an organisation.
 We know we are part of a wider community of people working to make a difference to children across Scotland and we benefit enormously from the expertise of the training team' - Joanna McCreadie, Seamab

 'It’s good to be part of a network of children and youth organisations dedicated to helping young people.
 It offers great opportunities to share good practice, learn from and inspire one another, and to aim higher for those we are championing' - Denise King, Girlguiding Scotland